-- The funds invest in short-term and long-term government, mortgage and corporate bonds.
-These funds have redemption restrictions limited to daily to monthly settlement with notice period of 0-10 days - The funds seek to provide exposure to developed stocks outside the U.S., as represented by the MSCI All Country World Index, excluding the U.S. These funds have redemption restrictions limited to daily settlement with notice period of 0-5 days.
-The funds seek to provide exposure to emerging market stocks outside the U.S., as represented by the MSCI EM Index, Lazard Emerging Markets Collective Trust Fund, and BlackRock MSCI Emerging Market Fund.
-These funds have redemption
+(a) The funds invest in short-term and long-term government, mortgage and corporate bonds.
+These funds have redemption restrictions limited to daily to monthly settlement with notice period of 0-10 days.

+(b) The funds seek to provide exposure to developed stocks outside the U.S., as represented by the MSCI All Country World Index, excluding the U.S. These funds have redemption restrictions limited to daily settlement with notice period of 0-5 days.

-- The funds seek to provide exposure to emerging market stocks outside the Ú.S., as represented by the MSCI EM Index, Lazard Emerging Market Collective Trust Fund, and BlackRock MSCI Emerging Market Fund.
-These funds have redemption restrictions limited to daily settlement with notice period of 0-5 days.
+(c) The funds seek to provide exposure to emerging market stocks outside the U.S., as represented by the MSCI EM Index, Lazard Emerging Markets Collective Trust Fund, and BlackRock MSCI Emerging Market Fund.
+These funds have redemption restrictions limited to daily settlement with notice period of 0-5 days. (d) The funds seek to match or exceed the performance of the Russell 1000 Index.
+The Russell 1000 Index focuses on the large- and mid-capitalization segment of the market, with approximately 90% coverage of U.S.

-The funds seek to match or exceed the performance of the Russell 1000 Index.
-The Russell 1000 Index focuses on the large- and mid-capitalization segment of the market, with approximately 90% coverage of U.S. stocks.
+(d) The funds seek to match or exceed the performance of the Russell 1000 Index.
+The Russell 1000 Index focuses on the large- and mid-capitalization segment of the market, with approximately 90% coverage of U.S stocks.
 These funds have redemption restrictions limited to daily settlement with notice period of 0-3 days.

-The funds seek to match or exceed the performance of the Russell 2000 Index and Russell Mid-Cap Value Index, a free float-adjusted market capitalization index representing 2,000 small company stocks of U.S.-domiciled companies.
+(e) The funds seek to match or exceed the performance of the Russell 2000 Index and Russell Mid-Cap Value Index, a free float-adjusted market capitalization index representing 2,000 small company stocks of U.S.domiciled companies.
 These funds have redemption restrictions limited to daily settlement with notice period of 0-3 days.

-The fund seeks to match the Dow Jones-UBS Commodity Index, which is composed of futures contracts on physical commodities.
-These funds have redemption restrictions limited to daily to monthly settlement with notice period of 0-35 days.
+(f) The funds seek to match the Bloomberg Commodity Index, which is composed of futures contracts on physical commodities.
+These funds have redemption restrictions limited to daily settlement with notice period of 0-3 days.

-Marketable limited partnerships and corporations include absolute return hedge funds that typically take positions in primarily publicly traded securities and derivatives.
+(g) Non-marketable limited partnerships and corporations include absolute return hedge funds that typically take positions in primarily publicly traded securities and derivatives.
 The funds generally attempt to utilize trading strategies such as relative value, event driven and directional.
-The relative value strategy seeks return by capitalizing on perceived mis-pricing of related securities or financial instruments, and generally avoids taking a directional bias with regard to price movement of securities and markets.
-Marketable limited partnerships and corporations also include long/short equity hedge funds that typically take both long and short positions in primarily publicly traded securities.
+The relative value strategy seeks return by capitalizing on perceived mis-pricing of related securities that can benefit from the occurrence of an extraordinary transaction or event (e.g., restructuring, takeovers, mergers, spin-offs, bankruptcy).
+Directional strategy takes a bias based on price movement of securities and markets overall.
+Event holds and stort positions in primarily publicly traded securities.
 Portfolios are built based on positive and negative views on equities.
-These hedge funds typically will include global exposure, which includes emerging ma - days.
+These hedge funds typically will include global exposure, which includes emerging markets.
+These funds have redemption restrictions limited to monthly to biennial settlement with notice period of 5-90 days.

-(h) Marketable limited partnerships and corporations also include emerging market equity funds.
+(h) Non-marketable limited partnerships and corporations also include emerging market equity funds.
 The equity funds seek to outperform the MSCI Emerging Market Index and Russell Small Cap EM + Frontier Index, which are composed of exchange-traded equity securities.
 These funds have redemption restrictions limited to monthly settlement with notice period of 7-30 days.